ARMv8 Shellcodes from 'A' to 'Z': Decoder's Source Code

 \section{Decoder's Source Code}

 We give here the decoder's full source code.
 This code is pre-processed by \texttt{m4} \cite{kernighan1977m4} which performs macro expansion.
-The payload program to decode has to be be placed at the \texttt{pool} offset.
+The payload has to be be placed at the offset designated by the label \texttt{pool}.

 \lstinputlisting{auto.a64}